In The Happiness Advantage author Shawn Achor says that happiness is not the consequence of success, but more like the cause of success.

 Our brain cannot hold two feelings and thoughts at the same time.

-This means that if we focus and think about positives in our lives we won’t have space to think about negatives.
+This means that if we focus and think about the positives in our lives we won’t have space to think about negatives.
 Even if all that’s happening around us is negative.

 Shawn says that we need at least 3 opportunities for each threat we perceive.
 Above 6:1 is too much and we might have too Rosy an outlook.
 Below 3 we might focus on threats too much and pick up more on the negatives of life.